iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 * Body Parts: eyes, mouth, ears, hands, legs, etc.
 * Body functions: walk, talk, eat, see, etc.

-Now assume Human as a class/type (i am using type to make the use of classes clear).
+Now assume Human as a class/type (I am using type to make the use of classes clearer).
 We can be categorized as a **type** of *Human*.
 The human class has a design in which all the body parts and functions are defined.
 It means that all who belong to this *Human* class will have these properties (body parts and functions).
 Let's hear it again.
 > Class is just a **DESIGN** to define its properties.